WicherK/Emmet/README.md

 ```bash
 Emmet.exe -i "C:\'Program Files'\MyFolder\NewEmmet.exe"
 ```
-Yes if you choose destination that includes folder with white spaces you need to put it in quotes like here.
+Yes if you choose destination that includes folder with white spaces you need to put it in quotes.

 ## License